skim0119/gym-softrobot/README.md

 - Python 3.8+
 - OpenAI Gym 0.21.0
 - PyElastica 0.2+
 - Matplotlib (optional for display rendering and plotting)
+- POVray (optional for 3D rendering)

 Please use this bibtex to cite in your publications: